 "How would you assess what you have learnt during the training?
-How far do you agree with the following descriptions of skills and knowledge you gained through the training?"\
+How far do you agree with the following descriptions of skills and knowledge you gained through the training?"

-\The questionnaire allowed only one answer per item.
+^{}The questionnaire allowed only one answer per item.
 In two cases the sum of percentages exceeds 100% as a result of automatic rounding up.

-Only for half of them the training's contents were completely new and 30% partly of fully disagreed with this description.
-For 30% of the respondents, the training was a refresher and update session.
+TABLE 5.
+MOST USEFUL PART OF THE TRAINING ACCORDING TO THE RESPONDENTS: CATEGORIZATION OF ANSWERS TO OPEN QUESTIONS session.
 Nonetheless, all respondents agreed that such skills and knowledge were rarely taught in their environments.
-100% definitely agreed that the training was generally useful and 93% agreed that is was applicable in the specific contexts of their work.
+100% definitely agreed that the training was generally useful and 93% agreed that it was applicable in the specific contexts of their work.
 All assessed the training as rich in both theoretical knowledge and opportunities to practice it.
-95% said the new knowledge was important in their work. $\mathcal{D}\mathcal{D}$ I learned valuable skills on assisting a patient found on the streets, including checking the safety of the environment for both the patient and myself.
-Assessing if the individual is breathing or not has been particularly beneficial.
-These lessons have equipped me with the knowledge to respond effectively to emergency accidents and provide assistance.
-Nurse, with 4 years of professional experience
+95% said the new knowledge was important in their work.